tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 # Contributors

-Many individuals have contributed to previous versions of DTLS up to 1.2, and their contributions are acknowledged in earlier DTLS specifications or in the referenced documents.
+Many individuals have contributed to previous versions of DTLS up to 1.2, and to the original specification of DTLS 1.3 and their contributions are acknowledged in earlier DTLS specifications or in the referenced documents.
 The following individuals made significant contributions to RFC 9147:

 * David Benjamin<br>
   Google<br>
   davidben@google.com

 * Thomas Fossati<br>
-  Arm Limited (now Linaro)<br>
+  Arm Limited (now Nvidia)<br>
   Thomas.Fossati@linaro.org

 * Tobias Gondrom<br>